githubtraining/training-manual/github_for_developers-facilitator-manual.md

 Finished and want to do more?
 Here are some things you can do:

 - Add a new background to the game and submit it via Pull Request to githubschool.

+# Project 3: GitHub Games
+## Project: GitHub Games

+In this section, we will work on a project repository called `github-games`.

+A `github-games` repository has been created for you in the githubschool organization.
+You can access the repository at `https://github.com/githubschool/github-games-username`.

+### Creating a Fork

+1. Navigate to the repo `githubschool/github-games`.
+- Click *Fork*.
+- Select the account where you would like the fork to reside.

+> **Note:** You may not see this step if you only have one GitHub account.

+### Workflow Review: Updating the README.md

+Now you will practice the GitHub Flow from beginning to end by updating the link in the README to point to your fork of the repository.

+> **Note:** Remember, your copy of the website will be rendered at `https://githubschool.github.io/github-games-username`.

+> This link also appears in the repository description.
+It is a good idea to edit the website URL in the description so you can easily access your game.

+> If you click the link, you will get a 404.
+We have intentionally broken this repository so we can fix it together.

+Since this is a review, we have written these steps at a high level.
+As we complete the review, we will show you a few shortcuts for the commands you learned in the previous activity:

+1. Clone your copy of the repository: `git clone https://github.com/githubschool/github-games-USERNAME.git`
+- Create a new branch called `readme-update`: `git checkout -b readme-update`
+- Edit the URL in the README.md.
+- Commit the changes to your branch.
+- Push your branch to GitHub: `git push -u origin readme-update`
+- Create a Pull Request *in your repository* (base: `gh-pages`, compare: `readme-update`)
+- Merge your Pull Request.
+- Delete the branch on GitHub.
+- Update your local copy of the repository: `git pull --prune`

+`git checkout -b readme-update` is a shortcut command that allows you to combine the creation of the branch (`git branch readme-update`) and checking out to that branch (`git checkout readme-update`).
+The `-b` tells Git to create a new branch.

+> **Note:** `git push -u origin readme-update` is the slightly longer version of the push command that should be used when you push a new branch for the first time.

+> The `-u` is the short version of the option `--set-upstream`.
+This option tells Git to create a relationship between our local branch and a remote tracking branch of the same name.

+> You only need to use this long command the first time you push a new branch.
+After that, you can simply use `git push`.

 ## Searching for Events in Your Code